 Sights to see in Bhaktapur Durbar Square

-Bhaktapur is one of the preserved medieval cities of Nepal where ancient arts works are still alive.
+Bhaktapur is one of the preserved medieval cities of Nepal where ancient artworks are still alive.
 So, there are much more things to see and to learn about stories of way back from the artworks carved on the woods of the temples and buildings.
 While in Bhaktapur, do make sure to visit the following places:

-- Nyatapola Temple of Taumadhi tole
+Nyatapola Temple of Taumadhi tole

-You will get to see the high as can be the housetop of the Nyatapola temple some time before you arrive at the Durbar square.
+You will get to see the high as can be the housetop of the Nyatapola temple sometime before you arrive at the Durbar square.
 With five stories transcending 30m over the Toumadhi tole, this is the tallest temple in the entirety of Nepal and one of the tallest structures in the Kathmandu valley.
-All story is finely wood cut and point by point hand works can be seen.
+All story is finely woodcut and point-by-point hand works can be seen.
 This impeccably proportioned sanctuary was worked in 1702 during the rule of King Bhupatindra Malla, and the development was sturdy to such an extent that the 2015 quake caused just minor harm.

-- Til Mahadev Narayan Temple
+Til Mahadev Narayan Temple

 The double tired temple in front of the elegant kneeling garuda statue is the third interesting temple in taumadhi tole.
 It is hidden away behind the buildings at the south end of the square.
-The sanctuary is situated on the messy patio, yet it is one of the important temples for the pilgrims despite its location.
+The sanctuary is situated on a messy patio, yet it is one of the important temples for the pilgrims despite its location.

 Bhaktapur’s Durbar Square is one of the crowded places.
-Around the square, you will see many temples, statues, shrines and monuments.
+Around the square, you will see many temples, statues, shrines, and monuments.
 The royal palace is around the square.
 In fact, the northern half of the square is taken up by the royal palace.